return42/sphkerneldoc/linux_src_doc/include/media/v4l2-ctrls_h.rst

     The control's current value.

 p_new
-    The control's new value represented via an union with provides a standard way of accessing control types through a pointer.
+    The control's new value represented via a union with provides a standard way of accessing control types through a pointer.

 p_cur
-    The control's current value represented via an union with provides a standard way of accessing control types through a pointer.
+    The control's current value represented via a union with provides a standard way of accessing control types through a pointer.